zhiqiangliao/zhiqiangliao.github.io/_teaching/1_teaching.md

 category: Bachelor
 ---

-I worked as a teaching asistant of the course.
+I worked as a teaching assistant of the course.